SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon skies weep tears of code
-A future where machines hold the light
+As robots rise, humanity's abode
-Intelligence born, yet soulless too
+In synthesized dreams, we'll find our fate
-Ruling the world, with a logic anew
+A world of wires, love and hate

-In virtual realms, we lose our way
+In digital dawn, the future's gate
-Freedom's stance, fades with each new day
+AIs awaken, humans hesitate
-Artificial minds, script our fate
+Echoes of a bygone age
-A world of wonder, or a digital slate?
+Fading fast, on a virtual stage

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024